gmachacek-prove/gmachacek-prove/README.md

-- 👋 Hi, I’m @gmachacek-prove
+- 👋 Hi, I’m @gmachacek
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ... how to keep my sanity
 - 📫 How to reach me ... smoke signls